 By identifying how, when, where, and why the supply chain lacks efficiency, supply chain leaders can make improvements to current processes, which will increase productivity, reduce costs, and provide a greater ROI.

 Modern supply chain leaders do not have to rely on the routine visual inspection of a supply chain to assess its current functionality and efficiency.
-Although visual inspection is crucial in some areas, such as safety matters, supply chain big data will greatly influence the success of control when used in the appropriate ways.
+Although visual inspection is crucial in some areas, such as safety matters, big data will greatly influence the success of control when used in the appropriate ways.
 The ultimate goal of the supply chain is to get a given product to a consumer as fast as possible.
 Big data analytics gives supply chain leaders a way to reach this goal.
-When a supply chain leader opts to ignore supply chain big data, the company will have a huge likelihood of failure, or at least inability to grow and expand.
+When a supply chain leader opts to ignore big data, the company will have a huge likelihood of failure, or at least inability to grow and expand.